Dysfunctional Family – Roles, Signs & Characteristics

 2. Family History of Dysfunction

-4. Over Religious Belief Systems
+4. Overly Religious Belief Systems

-A reason for a dysfunctional family could be parents getting pushy, aggressively authoritative and tyrannical in their behaviour; this leads to over possessiveness and dislike amongst members.
+A reason for a dysfunctional family could be parents getting pushy, aggressively authoritative, and tyrannical in their behaviour; this leads to over possessiveness and dislike amongst members.

-1. You are a people pleaser
+1. You are a people-pleaser

 2. You are a Type A person

-If you crave perfection in everything you do, it may be because you are afraid of failure which may be a result of growing up in a dysfunctional family.
+If you crave perfection in everything you do, it may be because you are afraid of failure, which may be a result of growing up in a dysfunctional family.

 3. You are constantly guilty